locationtech/geomesa/geomesa-tools/README.md

 Converters and SFTs are specified in HOCON format (https://github.com/typesafehub/config/blob/master/HOCON.md) and loaded using TypeSafe config.
 They can be referenced by name using the ``-s`` and ``-C`` args.

-To define new converters for the users can package a ``reference.conf`` file inside a jar and drop it in the ``$GEOMESA_HOME/lib`` directory or add config definitions to the ``$GEOMESA_TOOLS/conf/application.conf`` file which includes some examples.
+To define new converters for the users can package a ``reference.conf`` file inside a JAR and drop it in the ``$GEOMESA_HOME/lib`` directory or add config definitions to the ``$GEOMESA_TOOLS/conf/application.conf`` file which includes some examples.
 SFT and Converter specifications should use the path prefixes ``geomesa.converters.<convertername>`` and ``geomesa.sfts.<typename>``